upadhyayharsh2004/upadhyayharsh2004/README.md

 ## About Me

-I'm currently a Computer Science student with a keen interest in software development and machine learning.
-I'm based in India and always eager to learn and grow in this exciting field.
+I’m a Final-year B.Tech student with a strong interest in **Data Analytics**, **Java Development**, and **.NET Development**.

+I am passionate about solving real-world problems using data and software solutions.
+Currently, I am strengthening my fundamentals by working on hands-on projects, practicing coding problems, and learning industry-relevant tools and technologies.

+I enjoy analyzing data to derive meaningful insights, building backend logic using Java, and developing applications using C# and .NET.
+I am also familiar with Git and GitHub for version control and collaborative development.

+I am actively looking for **Internship and Entry-level opportunities** where I can learn, contribute, and grow as a **Data Analyst or Software Developer**.

 ## Skills & Technologies